isprojects/mstform/README.md

 ## RepeatingForm

-Often in a form you have a sub-form that repeats itself.
-The MST type could look like this:
+Many forms have a sub-form that repeats itself.
+The MST model could look like this:

 ```javascript